mottetts/codebreaker/readme.md

 ## version 0.1

-Codebreaker includes four difficulty levels; the level must be specified in a command-line argument when running the program, e.g.:
+Codebreaker includes four difficulty levels: easy, medium, hard and expert.
+The level must be specified in a command-line argument when running the program, e.g.:

 _python codebreaker.py hard_